nitinjmv/my-notes/development/java.md

 - TIMED_WAITING — same as the above, but a thread enters this state after calling timed versions of Thread.sleep(), Object.wait(), Thread.join() and some other methods
 - TERMINATED — a thread has completed the execution of its Runnable.run() method and terminated

-**Question:** What Is a Daemon Thread, What Are Its Use Cases?
+<mark>**Question:** What Is a Daemon Thread, What Are Its Use Cases?
 How Can You Create a Daemon Thread?

 **Answer:** A daemon thread is a thread that does not prevent JVM from exiting.
 When all non-daemon threads are terminated, the JVM simply abandons all remaining daemon threads.
 Daemon threads are usually used to carry out some supportive or service tasks for other threads, but you should take into account that they may be abandoned at any time.